Why buy a new backpack every year?

 The K-12 Kat Pack Backpack is clearly built to take on the meanest, most ruthless kid on the block.
-Available in 12 vibrant colors, kids are sure to find their favorite.
+Available in 12 vibrant colors, you and your kids are sure to find a favorite.
 Since we back all our bags and packs with our "No Bull" Lifetime Warranty, buy it once, keep it forever, and pass it on.
 This made in Montana backpack is destined to become the world's one and only hand-me-down school bag backpack.

 Children's School Backpack Packing Tips: